Blog

 Introduction

-When parents are planning their estate (whether in respect of moveable or immoveable assets), the age of their children is one of the fundamental considerations upon which they should seek proper legal guidance.
+When parents plan their estate (whether in respect of moveable or immoveable assets), the age of their children is one of the fundamental considerations that requires proper legal guidance.
 Naturally, it should be a simple matter to buy assets in the name of one’s children.
 However, it is not the same with buying a real or landed property in Nigeria for a minor or an underage person for the simple reason that a minor lacks capacity to enter into such transactions.
-Although a child or being underage is defined by different ages, depending on the context and the applicable law.
-In politics, persons below the age of 18 years lack capacity to vote in Nigerian election.
-Also, under the Child’s Rights Act defines a child in section 277(1) as anyone below the age of 18.
-In respect of labour and employment, section 91(1) of the Labour Act fixes the age of a child as below twelve years.
+A child or being underage is defined by different ages, depending on the context and the applicable law.
+For instance, in politics, persons below the age of eighteen (18) years lack capacity to vote in Nigerian election.
+Also, under the Child’s Rights Act defines a child in section 277(1) as anyone below the age of eighteen (18) years.
+In respect of labour and employment, section 91(1) of the Labour Act fixes the age of a child as below twelve (12) years.

 The Facts of the Case of Dr. M. O. Omidiji V. Federal Mortgage Bank & 2 Ors.
 [2001] 13 NWLR (Pt.
 731) 646

-The appellant took a loan from the 1st respondent and executed a deed of legal mortgage in respect of his property in Abeokuta, Ogun State, which was admitted during trial as “Exhibit A.” The appellant defaulted in the repayment obligation, following which the 1st respondent, purporting to exercise its power of sale under the mortgage, instructed the 2nd respondent to sell the mortgaged property by public auction.
+In the case, the appellant took a loan from the 1st respondent and executed a deed of legal mortgage in respect of his property in Abeokuta, Ogun State, which was admitted during trial as “Exhibit A”.
+The appellant defaulted in the repayment obligation, following which the 1st respondent, purporting to exercise its power of sale under the mortgage, instructed the 2nd respondent to sell the mortgaged property by public auction.

-Consequently, the 2nd respondent published in the Daily Sketch of 9th December, 1991, “Exhibit F“, a public auction notice of sale of the mortgaged property on 10th December 1991, and also pasted the auction notice on the mortgaged property and around the area of the said property, which a tenant of the property (called as witness by the appellant) testified during cross-examination to have seen some unknown persons pasting the public auction notice on the property.
+Consequently, the 2nd respondent published in the Daily Sketch of 9th December, 1991, “Exhibit F“, a public auction notice of sale of the mortgaged property on 10th December 1991, and also pasted the auction notice on the mortgaged property and around the area of the said property.
+A tenant of the property, called as a witness by the appellant, testified during cross-examination that he had seen some unknown persons affixing the auction notice to the property.

-On 10th December 1991, the 2nd respondent sold the property by public auction to the highest bidder, 3rd respondent who presented himself as Musibau Kolawole Olaseni, for the sum of N100,000.00 and he issued a certificate of purchase on same day to him.
+On 10th December 1991, the 2nd respondent sold the property by public auction to the highest bidder, the 3rd respondent who presented himself as Musibau Kolawole Olaseni, for the sum of N100,000.00 (One Hundred Thousand Naira) and he issued a certificate of purchase on same day to him.
 The certificate was admitted as “Exhibit L“.

 The appellant later sued the respondents at the High Court of Ogun State Abeokuta seeking, inter-alia, a declaration that the sale is illegal, fraudulent, null and void, an order setting the sale aside and injunctive reliefs.
-His main grouse was that he was unaware of the public auction and that the sale was undervalued because, according to him, he had earlier got and rejected an offer of N150,000 from PW1 (a resident of Houston USA) for the same property.
-He insisted that the actual market value of the property was N210,000.
+His main grouse was that he was unaware of the public auction and that the sale was undervalued because, according to him, he had earlier got and rejected an offer of N150,000 (One Hundred and Fifty-Thousand Naira) from PW1 (a resident of Houston USA) for the same property.
+He insisted that the actual market value of the property was N210,000 (Two Hundred and Ten Thousand Naira).

 Key Issue for Judicial Determination

-One of the issues for judicial determination was the identity and capacity of the buyer: between the 3rd respondent and his 8 days’ old son.
+One of the issues for judicial determination was the identity and capacity of the buyer: whether it was the 3rd respondent himself or his 8-day-old son.
 It was contended on behalf of the appellant that the testimony of DW2 as to the identity of the 3rd respondent (i.e. Musibau Kolawole Olaseni) was clear and not in doubt as he testified as follows: “On 10/12/91 I went to the property and I met many willing buyers 4 people bidded for the property and one Mr. Musibau Kolawole Olaseni who bidded was the highest bidder and the property was sold to him.”

 Decision of the High Court

-After hearing counsel to the parties, the High Court dismissed all the claims of the appellant.
-The learned trial Judge rejected the contention that the 3rd respondent bought the mortgaged property for his 8 days old son named in Exhibit Q. Without making any finding as to who was the actual purchaser on 10th December, 1991, the learned trial judge dismissed the appellant’s claims and held that the 3rd respondent was the buyer despite the categorical statement by 3rd respondent and with evidence of PW1 and PW4 that the property was bought for or on behalf of PW1 and that he was the only person within the family bearing Musibau Kolawole.
+After hearing the submissions of counsel for both parties, the High Court dismissed all the appellant’s claims.
+The learned trial judge rejected the argument that the 3rd respondent purchased the mortgaged property on behalf of his eight‑day‑old son, as alleged in Exhibit Q. Without making any finding as to who the actual purchaser was.
+On 10th December, 1991, the learned trial judge dismissed the appellant’s claims and held that the 3rd respondent was the buyer despite the categorical statement, supported by the testimony of PW1 and PW4, that the property had been bought for or on behalf of PW1, who was the only member of the family bearing the name Musibau Kolawole.

 Appellant’s Appeal against the Trial Court’s Judgment to the Court of Appeal

-Being aggrieved with the above judgment, the appellant then appealed to the Court of Appeal, Ibadan Division (coram: Sunday Akinola Akintan, JCA, who presided, Monronkeji Omotayo Onalaja, JCA, who read the Leading Judgment, and Olufunlola Oyelola Adekeye JCA.
+Dissatisfied with the judgment of the trial court, the appellant filed an appeal before the Court of Appeal, Ibadan Division (coram: Sunday Akinola Akintan, JCA, presiding; Monronkeji Omotayo Onalaja, JCA, who delivered the lead judgment; and Olufunlola Oyelola Adekeye, JCA).

-The appellant contended that there was no valid public auction sale as the purchaser turned out to be an infant which was rejected by the learned trial Judge for lacking legal capacity to enter into a contract of sale of land.
-In other words, given that the purchaser of the mortgaged property was a child of the 3rd respondent as shown in Exhibit Q being an infant under the Property and Conveyancing Law CAP 100 (“PCL”), the purchaser lacked capacity unless the purchase was made in trust for the child as provided in section 17(5) of the Property and Conveyancing Law Cap 100 Laws of Ogun State.
+The appellant contended that there was no valid public auction sale as the purchaser turned out to be an infant which the learned trial Judge rejected on the ground that the an infant lacked the legal capacity to enter into a contract for the sale of land.
+In other words, given that the purchaser of the mortgaged property was a child of the 3rd respondent as shown in Exhibit Q and being an infant under the Property and Conveyancing Law CAP 100 (“PCL”), the purchaser lacked capacity unless the purchase was made in trust for the child as provided in section 17(5) of the Property and Conveyancing Law Cap 100 Laws of Ogun State.

-Parts of the above contentions appear to throw up not just the interplay of section 7 of the LUA and section 17 of the PCL but also the question of priority between the two statutory provisions.
+Parts of the above contentions raised not only the interplay between section 7 of the LUA and section 17 of the PCL but also the question of priority between the two statutory provisions.

 Section 7 of the LUA provides as follows: